adnanjelic/SimpleAndroidTvStreamingApp/README.md

 ## Future plans
 1. Fix the bugs with item/content selection on home and movie details screen
 2. Fix the bug with an second time invocation of player overlay
-3. Export the `VideoPlayer` to a shared module and abstract it to hide the implementation and make it easier to change in the future
-4. Make the navigation and notification code more abstract, simpler and reusable among features
+3. Make the navigation and notification code more abstract, simpler and reusable among features
-5. Cover the rest of the code with Unit and UI tests.
+4. Cover the rest of the code with Unit and UI tests.
-6. Add `Compose` previews with data
+5. Add `Compose` previews with data
-7. Add the app title to the launcher icon to make it easier to discover
+6. Add the app title to the launcher icon to make it easier to discover